Group superschemes: Introduction

-In the fourth section, we prove that every group superscheme has the largest affine quotient, again using the language of geometric superschemes.
-In the fifth section, for every $K$-functor $\mathbb{X}$, we define its tangent functor at a $K$-point and investigate its properties in the case when $\mathbb{X}$ is a superscheme of locally finite type.
-In the sixth section, the Lie superalgebra of a group superscheme is introduced as functor and a superalgebra.
-In the seventh section, we develop a fragment of the differential calculus on locally algebraic group superschemes.
-In the eighth section we introduce the normal group subfunctor $\mathbb{S}$ and discuss how it relates to the Hopf superalgebra $\mathrm{hyp}(\mathbb{G})$.
+In the fifth section, we prove that every group superscheme has the largest affine quotient, again using the language of geometric superschemes.
+In the sixth section, for every $\Bbbk$-functor $\mathbb{X}$, we define its tangent functor at a $\Bbbk$-point and investigate its properties in the case when $\mathbb{X}$ is a superscheme of locally finite type.
+In the seventh section, the Lie superalgebra of a group superscheme is introduced as functor and a superalgebra.
+In the eighth section, we develop a fragment of the differential calculus on locally algebraic group superschemes.
+In the ninth section we introduce the normal group subfunctor $\mathbb{N}(\mathbb{G})$ and discuss how it relates to the Hopf superalgebra $\mathrm{hyp}(\mathbb{G})$.